Canada's "Secret" Contribution to the War in Iraq

 US has specifically requested from members to be counted among the

 "Coalition of the Willing."
-Some countries have gained entry into the gang
+Some countries have gained entry

 merely for letting the US to fly over.